Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 What is Authentication?

 Authentication is a process that identifies the identity of an oncoming user.
 This is the root step of all Identity Management.
-Identification of identity is simple – a set of credentials are accepted from a user and he/she is authenticated if those credentials are correct.
+Identification of identity is simple – a set of credentials are accepted by a user and he/she is authenticated if those credentials are correct.

 Sometimes, there can be another layer to this authentication, and the user might need to pass through a more complex but secure authentication process than just simple credentials passing.
 A user’s identity is verified by many different factors through this process before the system grants them access to anything.
-This may include a time bound OTP, a set of questions, a hardware token, biometrics, etc.
+This may include a time-bound OTP, a set of questions, a hardware token, biometrics, etc.

 Biometric: